EdvardLaub/DevOps-Project-webApp/README.md

 Select the recommended typical plugins when prompted for the initial plugins.
 In addition, once the system is setup install the following additional Jenkins plugins:

  - nodejs: For supporting installing NodeJS tool environment.
+   - Add the referenced installation id `Node 20.x` to NodeJS tools configuration.
+   - Select the latest stable NodeJS version from the v20.x LTS channel.
  - clover: For reporting code coverage.

 ### Additional Setup